 Academics

-Housatonic Community College is a two-year school located in Bridgeport, CT offering 66 degree and certificate programs along with non-credit continuing education classes.
+This school now offers over 60 degree and certificate programs along with non-credit continuing education classes.

-Housatonic Community College offers degrees in a variety of programs, including accounting, aviation maitenance, business administration, computer information systems, criminal justice, fine arts, graphic design, early childhood education, nursing and others.
+The degrees are offered in a variety of programs, including accounting, aviation maintenance, business administration, computer information systems, criminal justice, fine arts, graphic design, early childhood education and nursing.

-Housatonic features an extensive transfer program with the University of Connecticut.
+This school features an extensive transfer program with the University of Connecticut.
 Students pursuing business, computer information, criminal justice, early childhood education, graphics, math, health and human services are eligible to enroll into programs that will transfer to UConn.
 The program is called the Guaranteed Admission Program.
-It is an agreement between the University of Connecticut and the Connecticut Community College system designed for students who are enrolled in a Liberal Arts transfer program at one of the Connecticut community colleges.
+This is an agreement between the University of Connecticut and the Connecticut Community College system designed for students who are enrolled in a liberal arts transfer program at one of the Connecticut community colleges.

 Other transfer agreements are in place with Albertus Magnus College, Bridgeport Hospital School of Nursing, Central Connecticut State University, Eastern Connecticut State University, Southern Connecticut State University, Western Connecticut State University, Fairfield University, Marymount College, New York University, Quinnipiac University, Sacred Heart University, the University of Bridgeport, the University of New Haven, Post University and Wheelock College.